arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 }
 ```

-There are a few different options when it comes to synchronization of your cloud sketch:
+There are a few different options available for synchronizing your sketch with the Arduino Cloud:
 - `MOST_RECENT_WINS` - The latest update whether from the device or the cloud is used.
 Best for real-time applications where the latest data should always be used, regardless of source.
 - `CLOUD_WINS` - The cloud value always overwrites the device value.
 Useful when the cloud holds critical configurations or settings that should always be enforced on the device.
 - `DEVICE_WINS` - The device value always overwrites the cloud value.
 Used when the device generates important real-time data (sensor readings) that should always be preserved over cloud updates.